 If you’re an expat living in the UK, you might be unaware of the intense government surveillance that is implemented by UK authorities.
 In addition to granting the government permission to hack into the computers of its citizens, the UK also forces some companies to weaken the security of their encrypted products by uploading backdoors into the servers.
 What’s worse?
 Those companies are bound by law to keep quiet if instructed to do so (gag order).

 By using an expat VPN in the UK, you’re exercising your right to online privacy and security.
-When you use the right VPN, you’re preventing government surveillance opportunities, all while accessing the geographically restricted content of TV streaming services like Netflix US and Hulu.
+When you use the right VPN, you’re preventing government surveillance opportunities, all while accessing the geographically restricted content of TV streaming services.
 In addition, using an expat VPN will help keep you safe from the prying eyes of third parties like hackers and cyber criminals on public WiFi.

 For more information on the best expat VPN for the UK, visit our Best UK VPN guide.

 For expats living in the US, an expat VPN is necessary.
 To start, using an expat VPN will keep you safe from the prying eyes of the NSA.
 Furthermore, as the US is a member of the Five Eyes surveillance alliance.
 It also enforces warrants and gag orders that force firms to hand over all consumer data while keeping it secret.
 In addition, ISPs are permitted to retain and sell consumers web browsing habits indefinitely, yikes.

 By using an expat VPN, you can browse the internet in a secure, private setting while accessing your favorite TV shows from country-specific libraries on TV streaming services.
 In addition, you can participate in P2P activities without concerns about being monitored.